rock-core/autoproj/README.md

 provides an easy integration of the local operating system (Debian, Ubuntu, Fedora, maybe MacOSX at some point).

-This tool has been over the years.
+This tool has been developed over the years.
 It is now maintained in the frame of the Rock robotics project (http://rock-robotics.org), to install robotics-related software -- that is often bleeding edge.

-Unlike [the ROS build system](http://ros.org), it is not bound to one build system, one VCS and one integration framework.
-The philosophy behind autoproj
+One main design direction for autoproj is that packages can be built with autoproj without having been designed to be built with autoproj.

-is:
+The philosophy behind autoproj is:
-* supports both CMake and autotools, and can be adapted to other tools
+* supports any type of build system (CMake and autotools are built-in)
 * supports different VCS: cvs, svn, git, plain tarballs.
 * software packages are plain packages, meaning that they can be built and installed /outside/ an autoproj tree, and are not tied *at all* to the